Energy Boost

 Storyboards for the 20S ATL-quality paid video before the brief change

-Video experiment of the 20S ATL-quality paid video before the brief change
+Video experiment for the 20S ATL-quality paid video before the brief change

 Video development with iterations

-Storyboards for the 20S ATL-quality paid video before the brief changeVideo experiment of the 20S ATL-quality paid video before the brief change
+Storyboards for the 20S ATL-quality paid video before the brief changeVideo experiment for the 20S ATL-quality paid video before the brief change

 Learnings: